-French101 is a malicious software that is categorized as ransomware.
-Its developers use it to block victims from accessing their files by encrypting all their data.
-In order to regain access to their files, victims must to pay a ransom.
-French101 was discovered by security researcher Petrovic.
+Discovered by security researcher Petrovic, French101 is malicious software categorized as ransomware.
+Developers use it to block access to users' files by encryption.
+To regain access to their data, victims are encouraged to pay a ransom.
 Like most ransomware-type programs, it renames encrypted files by adding its own extension.
-In this case it changes name of the file to a random string and adds the ".french101" extension.
-For example, it renames file named "1.jpg" to "bvMqp5yz0AL98A.french101" and so on.
-French101 also creates a ransom note, the "HOW TO RECOVER ENCRYPTED FILES.TXT" text file.
+In this case, it changes the name of the file to a random string and adds the ".french101" extension.
+For example, "1.jpg" might be renamed to a filename such as "bvMqp5yz0AL98A.french101".
+French101 also creates a ransom message within the "HOW TO RECOVER ENCRYPTED FILES.TXT" text file.

-French101's victims are encouraged to send cyber criminals their personal IDs as a confirmation that they are ready to pay a ransom.
-Besides, they are urged to do it as soon as possible, because the faster they will do it, the lower the price of a decryption (decryption tool/key) will be.
-In order to contact cyber criminals victims are provided with three emails: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.
-Once contacted, they should send instructions on how to make a payment.
-It is mentioned in the ransom note that the payment must be done using Bitcoins.
-Before paying French101's victims can send its developers up to three files that they will decrypt free.
-Typically, cyber criminals offer free decryptions of some files as a proof that they have the tool that can decrypt encrypted files.
-Additionally, French101's developers urge their victims not to rename any of the encrypted files or/and not to try to decrypt them using other, third party software.
-According to them it might cause permanent data loss or increase the price of the decryption tool.
-Typically, people who develop these programs are the only ones who can provide tools required for a successful decryption.
+French101 victims are encouraged to send their personal IDs to cyber criminals as confirmation that they are ready to pay a ransom.
+Furthermore, they are urged to do this immediately, since the faster they do this, the lower the cost of decryption (decryption tool/key).
+To contact cyber criminals, victims are provided with three email addresses: firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+The criminals will then send instructions on how to make payment.
+The ransom message states that payment must be made using Bitcoins.
+Before paying, French101 victims are permitted to send developers up to three files, which will be decrypted free of charge.
+Typically, cyber criminals offer free decryption of some files as 'proof' that they have the tool required to decrypt the files.
+Additionally, French101 developers urge victims not to rename any encrypted files or try to decrypt them using other, third party software.
+They state that this might cause permanent data loss or increase the cost of the decryption tool.
+Typically, only the people who develop these programs can provide tools required for successful decryption.
 They use cryptography algorithms (symmetric or asymmetric) that are impossible to 'crack'.
-The problem is that most cyber criminals cannot be trusted.
-There are many cases where victims pay them money (send cryptocurrency) but do not get anything in return.
-Unfortunately, there is no free tool that could decrypt files encrypted by French101.
-The only option to recover files for free is to use data backup and restore all data from there.
+Note that cyber criminals cannot be trusted.
+In many cases, victims pay via a cryptocurrency but receive nothing in return.
+Unfortunately, there is no free tool able to decrypt files encrypted by French101.
+The only option to recover files free of charge is to use a backup and restore all data from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware-type viruses are very similar, they are designed to have two main purposes: to encrypt data and encourage victims to purchase a decryption key or tool.
-As a rule, main differences between these programs are the price of the decryption and cryptography algorithm that was used to encrypt data.
-Unfortunately, most victims are forced to contact cyber criminals because a decryption without using their tools is impossible.
-It could be possible only if ransomware is not fully developed, has bugs, flaws etc. These are the main reasons why we recommend to create data backups regularly and to store them on remote servers or unplugged storage devices.
-Other computer infections that are similar to French101 are MegaLocker, Langolier and Tellyouthepass.
+Most ransomware-type viruses are very similar.
+They have two main purposes: to encrypt data and encourage victims to purchase a decryption key or tool.
+Generally, the main differences between these programs are cost of decryption and cryptography algorithm used to encrypt data.
+Unfortunately, most victims are forced to contact cyber criminals, since decryption without using their tools is impossible.
+This is possible only if the ransomware is not fully developed, has bugs/flaws etc. Therefore, we recommend that you maintain regular backups and store them on remote servers or unplugged storage devices.
+Other computer infections similar to French101 include MegaLocker, Langolier, and Tellyouthepass.

 How did ransomware infect my computer?

-As a rule, to spread ransomware and other infections cyber criminals use spam campaigns, untrustworthy software download sources, software 'cracking' tools, Trojans and fake software updaters.
-They use email spam campaigns to cause infections through attachments.
-Cyber criminals attach malicious documents (such as Microsoft Office, archive, executable, PDF and other files) and hope that recipients will open them.
-Once opened, infected attachments download and install various viruses.
-Untrustworthy software download sources like free file hosting, freeware download websites, Peer-to-Peer (P2P) networks, unofficial pages and other sources of this kind can be used to present malicious (infected) files as legitimate.
-When people download and open them, they install viruses by themselves.
-Software 'cracking' tools often download and install ransomware and cause other computer infections instead of activating software, operating systems without having to pay for it.
-Another way to spread computer infections is via Trojans.
-If installed, these (malicious) programs spread other computer infections.
-In other words, they open 'backdoors' for other viruses.
-Fake software updaters can be used as instruments to download and install infections instead of updates, fixes, or to exploit outdated software's bugs, flaws.
+To proliferate ransomware and other infections, cyber criminals use spam campaigns, untrustworthy software download sources, software 'cracking' tools, Trojans and fake software updaters.
+They use spam email campaigns to cause infections through attachments.
+Cyber criminals attach malicious documents (such as Microsoft Office, archive, executable, PDF, and other files) and hope that recipients open them.
+Once opened, infected attachments download and install viruses.
+Untrustworthy software download sources such as free file hosting, freeware download websites, Peer-to-Peer (P2P) networks, unofficial pages and other sources of this kind can be used to present malicious (infected) files as legitimate.
+When people download and open them, they install viruses.
+Software 'cracking' tools often download and install ransomware and cause other computer infections rather than activating software or operating systems without payment.
+Trojans also proliferate computer infections.
+If installed, these malicious programs proliferate other computer infections.
+In this way, they open 'backdoors' for other viruses.
+Fake software updaters can be used to download and install infections rather than updates/fixes or to exploit outdated software bugs/flaws.

 |Encrypted Files Extension||.french101 (this ransomware also renames encrypted files to random strings)|